Consumers Overview

 Public Boards vs. Membership Organizations

-What is the difference between the North Dakota Board of Dental Examiners (NDBDE), a public board and the North Dakota Dental Association (NDDA)?
+What is the difference between the North Dakota State Board of Dental Examiners (NDSBDE), a public board and the North Dakota Dental Association (NDDA)?

-The NDBDE is the state entity that regulates the practice of dentistry.
+The NDSBDE is the state entity that regulates the practice of dentistry.
 To practice dentistry and dental hygiene, a practitioner must be licensed and registered with the Board.
 Dental assistants providing expanded duties must be registered with the Board.
-The Board of Dental Examiners represent the public interest.

 In contrast, the NDDA, like the American Dental Association, is a member driven organization; membership is optional.
 The ND Dental Association, the ND Dental Hygienists’ Association and the ND Dental Assistants’ Association represent the members they serve.